Frames and their representations

 metadata attributes:

-- a label in the set
+type- a label in the set

-- an instance identifier that is unique in the context of all
+{trace, index, summary}identifying the aspect of the frame it represents. name- an instance identifier that is unique in the context of all

-in the set of the sametype
+ITensorin the set of the sametype.

 The values for both attributes must be suitable for use as components